-In this beginner’s guide, we’ll break down the basics of web optimization, tackle key techniques to improve your website, and highlight some of the best tools available to get your site front and center on SERPs.
+Google handles over 1.2 trillion searches every year, and website optimization is essential to ranking in these results.
+In this guide, I’ll break down the basics of web optimization, tackle key techniques to improve a website, and highlight some of the best tools available to get the site front and center on SERPs.

 Every business loves its website when it first launches.
-But over time traffic and conversions might start sinking.
+But over time, traffic and conversions might start sinking.
 Users might start posting reviews and sending messages about a frustrating experience.

-Your website has the power to increase traffic, leads, and conversions for your brand.
+I believe that your website has the power to increase traffic, leads, and conversions for your brand.
 You can create personalized experiences that help your customers convert faster.

 Your website can also: